kaylazantello/Linux-Command-Line-Interpreter/README.md

 Then, you need to press i, type whatever edit you want to make.
 To save the edits, press ESC key.
-Type :wq! filename Thus you will have successfuly edited a file.
+Type :wq! filename

 ### cp flags
 -i: confirms that you are ok overwriting a file